Identity-Deployment-Guides/Identity-Deployment-Guides/ADFS to AzureAD App Migration/readme.md

 **Instructions if you want to collect and analyze directly from your ADFS server:**

 1. Download PowerShell module from
     <http://aka.ms/migrateapps/adfsscript>

-2.)
-Copy PowerShell module to one of your ADFS servers that you want to run analysis.
+2. Copy PowerShell module to one of your ADFS servers that you want to run analysis.
 If you need to save file, be sure to save as .psm1

-3.)
-From this same ADFS server, open PowerShell as "Administrator"
+3. From this same ADFS server, open PowerShell as "Administrator"

-4.)
-Change the directory to where you placed this PowerShell module
+4. Change the directory to where you placed this PowerShell module

-5.)
-From that PowerShell window, run the following:
+5. From that PowerShell window, run the following:

-ipmo .\\ADFSAADMigrationUtils.psm1
+`ipmo .\\ADFSAADMigrationUtils.psm1`

-Export-ADFS2AADOnPremConfiguration
+`Export-ADFS2AADOnPremConfiguration`

-Test-ADFS2AADOnPremRPTrustSet -RPXMLFileDirectory "C:\\adfs\\apps"
+`Test-ADFS2AADOnPremRPTrustSet -RPXMLFileDirectory "C:\adfs\apps"`

-6.)
-Collect the following files from the ADFS server.
+6. Collect the following files from the ADFS server.
 They will be in the same folder that you changed directories to in Step 4.

 -   ADFSRPConfiguration.csv